-Whether you know it or not, the speed of your Shopify site greatly impacts the amount of purchases that shoppers will end up making.
+Whether you know it or not, the speed of your Shopify site greatly impacts the number of purchases that shoppers will end up making.
 In simpler terms, the faster your site loads, the more likely you’ll be to convert users and drive sales.

 And we’re not talking minutes or even seconds: fractions of seconds can make all the difference in determining whether a user will make a purchase.
 In fact, 53% of mobile site visits are abandoned if pages take longer than 3 seconds to load – meaning a few seconds of extra load time can add up to thousands of dollars of lost revenue.
-That’s why Google aims for a load time of half of a second!
-The bottom line: optimized site speed is the key to Shopify success.
+That’s why Google aims for a load time of half a second!
+The bottom line: optimized site speed is the key to Shopify’s success.

 Optimizing Your Shopify Store for Speed

 So how do you speed up your Shopify site to ensure that your bounce rate is low and conversions are high?
 Below are 7 ways to improve user experience by optimizing the speed of your Shopify store.

 1. Manage image sizes